Matheus2237/Matheus2237/README.md

 **`Backend Developer`**

 Hi!
 My name is Matheus Paulino Ribeiro, I’m 21 years old and originally from Minas Gerais, currently living in São Paulo, Brazil.
-I’ve been working as a Java backend developer for the past 3 years, always aiming to follow best practices and continuously improve.
+I’ve been working as a Java backend developer at [Socin](https://www.socin.com.br/) for the past 3 years, always aiming to follow best practices and continuously improve.

 I’m currently pursuing a Bachelor’s degree in Computer Science at Centro Universitário Barão de Mauá, in my 7th semester, expected to graduate in December 2025.
 I'm passionate about programming and, in my free time, I enjoy playing music, doing magic tricks, drawing, cooking, and reading.